railmapgen/rmg/docs/how-to-build.md

 ## Build and Deploy

 1. Push your commits to remote
-2. Wait around 2 minutes for auto build by GitHub workflow
+2. Build manually in [Actions](https://github.com/wongchito/RailMapGenerators/actions) with specified branch name
 3. Check the lasted build version
-4. Navigate to "Actions" tab in GitHub repository
-5. Choose "Release" and enter the version and environment (UAT, User Acceptance Testing, or PRD, Production) you want to deploy on
+4. Choose "Release" and enter the version and environment (UAT, User Acceptance Testing, or PRD, Production) you want to deploy on

 ## Notes